Co1umbium/VolumeChanger/README.md

 This is a mod for 東方非想天則 / Touhou 12.3 Hisoutensoku which makes it available to change volume in game with modifiable hotkey

 ## Usage
 Mod is currently only usable with the SWRSToys loader, place the mod alongside the VolumeChanger.ini config file in a subdirectory of the modules directory, and point to it in the SWRSToys.ini file, similar to other SWRSToys mods.
-You will need to disable any version of Sokuroll you might have already enabled.

 Hotkey can be customolized by modifying the key in the VolumeChange.ini
 > By defalut it will be the 'M' to increase and the 'N' to decrease the BGMvolume